 Medicare Advantage can deny coverage under the following circumstances:

 - You have End-Stage Renal Disease (ESRD or kidney disease).
-If you have been diagnosed with ESRD, you may qualify for a Special Needs Plan.
+If you have ESRD, you may qualify for a Special Needs Plan.

 - You receive a service or treatment from a medical provider who is not in your insurance network.